duranangela/NeighborHubEmail/README.md

 # NeighborHubEmail
 ## About
 This project is an email microservice for [NeighborHub](https://neighborhood-kickstarter.herokuapp.com/).
 Its sole purpose is to send an email to a user when they sign up for a new account on NeighborHub.
+It is deployed at https://shrieking-chupacabra-95509.herokuapp.com

 This project uses Ruby on Rails - Ruby version 2.4.1 and Rails version 5.2.1.